 Aricept comes in tablet and disintegrating tablet forms.

-The FDA-approved label for Aricept lists common side effects including diarrhea, vomiting, muscle cramps, trouble sleeping, fatigue, and loss of appetite.
+The FDA-approved label for Aricept lists common side effects including diarrhea, nausea, insomnia, vomiting, muscle cramps, trouble sleeping, fatigue, and loss of appetite.

-Rare but serious side effects listed for Aricept include seizures, worsening lung problems, slow heartbeat, and fainting.
+Rare but serious side effects listed for Aricept include seizures, vomiting, gastrointestinal bleeding, weight loss, worsening lung problems, slow heartbeat, and fainting.

 For more details about this treatment, visit: